 How To Get A Renovation Mortgage

-Home owners and developers should choose the finance for their renovation projects as carefully as they choose the design, their builder, the materials, fixtures and finishes.
+Homeowners and property developers should choose the finance for their renovation projects as carefully as they choose the design, their builder, the materials, fixtures and finishing touches.

-A finance package that’s too expensive or inflexible will be a frustrating constraint upon your plans, and can have a severe impact on your profit margins.
+A finance package that’s too expensive or inflexible will be a frustrating constraint on your project plans and can have a severe impact on your profit margins.

-And without access to the most appropriate specialist finance, your project may not make it to preliminary sketch plans.
+And without access to the most appropriate property renovation loan, your project may not make it off the ground.

 What is a renovation mortgage?

-If you’re buying a property that needs more than a quick lick of paint and perhaps a wall knocked-through, you may not be able to use standard mortgage finance.
+If you’re buying a house that needs more than a quick lick of paint and perhaps a wall knocked through, you may not be able to use standard mortgage finance.

 The type of finance that suits you will depend on:

-- whether this is a property you already own
+- whether this is a house you already own

 - the type of work that needs to be done